Why Change Moratoriums Don't Work

 Table of Contents

 I understand the logic.
-I even understand why executives make this call – they’re in the best position to assess the business impact of continuing with potentially risky changes versus grinding everything to a halt.
+I understand why executives think they should make this call.
+They assess the business impact of continuing with potentially risky changes versus grinding everything to a halt.

 But I’ve learned from experience that change moratoriums, while well-intentioned, often create more problems than they solve.